Azure/reliable-web-app-pattern-dotnet/README.md

 ### 8. Open and use the application

-Use the following to find the URL for the Proseware application that you have deployed:
+Use the following to find the URL for the Relecloud application that you have deployed:

 ```shell
 azd env get-values --output json | jq -r .WEB_URI